-Rates andA formal document required by the LGPS Regulations, which must be updated at least every three years at the conclusion of the formal valuation.
-This is completed by the actuary and confirms the contributions to be paid by each employer (or pool must be offered membership of their local LGPS Fund.
+A formal document required by the LGPS Regulations, which must be updated at least every three years at the conclusion of the formal valuation.
+This is completed by the actuary and confirms the contributions to be paid by each employer (or pool of employers) in the Fund for the three year period until the next valuation is must be offered membership of their local LGPS Fund.
 These include Councils, colleges, universities, academies, police and fire authorities etc, other than employees who have entitlement to a different public sector pension scheme (e.g.